JivanAmara/confirmed-email/README.rst

 Messages for unconfirmed addresses will be queued until the address is confirmed or a timeout period defaulting to 3 days elapses.

-This package is configured with the same settings as EmailMultiAlternatives plus EMAIL_CONFIRMATION_WAIT which is an integer specifying the number of days to keep queued messages for an unconfirmed address before deleting them.
+This app is configured with the same settings as EmailMultiAlternatives plus EMAIL_CONFIRMATION_WAIT which is an integer specifying the number of days to keep queued messages for an unconfirmed address before deleting them.
 This setting defaults to 3.